gstreetmedia/Titanium-Mobile-ExifData/README.md

 Then when you want the EXIF data of any file (string) or blob (TI.Blob);

-Just call either
+For a filepath (ie nativePath)

 var data = Exif.fromPath("thefullnativepathtoyourfile.jpg");

-or if you have the file loaded (e.g. from the Gallery)
+For a Ti.Blob (e.g. from the Gallery)

 var data = Exif.fromBlob(SomeBlobObject);